- Ticket giveaway to boost your event

 Instead of using video platforms, this brand asked users to share their videos on social media.
 Use a specific hashtag to collect all the entries into your public gallery.

-Invite your followers to refer a friend
+Invite your followers to refer a friend to win the ticket giveaway

 The contest examples above are all great ways to increase engagement by collecting contact details, organizing fun quizzes, and challenging your followers to create user-generated content.
 But sometimes, your marketing goal is even more simple: you just want to reach as many people as possible.